MATLAB

 matlab -nodisplay -nosplash < main.m > run.log

-For example for the seq example above, the contents of the SLURM submission script run_slurm.sh is:
+example above, the contents of the SLURM submission script run_slurm.sh

 #!/bin/bash